A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

 Installing Lighthouse on Ubuntu 18.x

-You will also require chromium browser to be installed on the server.
+You will also require a chromium browser to be installed on the server.
 I covered the installation instruction here.

 Installing Lighthouse is straightforward, as you do other modules.